mhBrice/thermophilization/ms/revision/ms_revised.md

 Here, we quantify the temporal shifts in tree community composition in the temperate-boreal ecotone, and test whether recent climate change is impacting forest composition.
 We analyzed data from a long-term forest inventory program across meridional Québec, where vegetation ranges from northern hardwood forests dominated by *Acer saccharum* at low latitudes (up to 47°N) to mixed forests dominated by *Abies balsamea* (from 47°N to 48°N), to boreal forests dominated by *Picea mariana* at high latitudes (from 49°N to 52°N).
 This dataset allowed us to compare community responses to recent climate change in plots that experienced different levels of disturbances along a broad latitudinal gradient.
-We will address four questions: (1) how has the composition of forest communities changed during the last decades across different bioclimatic domains?
+We address four questions: (1) how has the composition of forest communities changed during the last decades across different bioclimatic domains?
 (2) What is the relative contribution of climate change and disturbances to these temporal community changes?
 (3) Have forest communities experienced a thermophilization during the last decades?
 And can disturbances accelerate community thermophilization?
 (4) How do gains and losses of specific tree species contribute to thermophilization?

 Specifically, we measured temporal ß diversity [@legendre_temporal_2019] over 6000 resurveyed communities between a historical (1970–1980) and a contemporary (2000–2016) period.
 Temporal ß diversity, which describes the temporal dissimilarity in community composition between survey times, was decomposed into gains and losses to investigate the underlying mechanisms of change.
 Then, we quantified the effects of climate change and disturbances on temporal ß diversity using multiple regressions and variation partitioning.
 Using community indices for temperature (CTI) and shade tolerance (CSI), we quantified community-level changes associated with thermophilization and succession and compared these changes among levels of disturbances.
 We finally quantified the species-specific contributions to thermophilization.

 # Methods